DivergentClouds/riw-16/README.md

     - Address -4 is the MSW of storage-address
     - Address -5 is the LSW of storage-address
-    - Address -6 halts the machine when accessed by memory-based instructions (needs to be added to emulator)
+    - Address -6 halts the machine when accessed by memory-based instructions
   - Program is loaded in at address 0
     - Program Counter starts at 0
-- 2^20 words of addressable storage (not implimented)
+- 2^22 words of addressable storage (not implimented)
 - Text based I/O
 - Non-moveable cursor